sophon-org/sophon-account/README.md

 ### Working with Wallet Connection Libraries

-Most modern wallet connection libraries, like RainbowKit, wagmi, or Web3Modal, support EIP-6963.
+Most modern wallet connection libraries, like RainbowKit, wagmi, or Reown Appkit, support EIP-6963.
 Here's how to connect with wagmi:

 ```javascript
 import { getDefaultConfig } from "@rainbow-me/rainbowkit";